Medical abortion: Contraindications

 In some cases, it may be appropriate to refer people with preexisting medical conditions to a hospital-based abortion provider.

+Conversely, some medical conditions may make medication abortion more favorable than surgical abortion, such as large uterine fibroids, congenital uterine anomalies, or genital scarring related to infibulation.

 Adverse effects

 Most women will have cramping and bleeding heavier than a menstrual period.
-Other adverse effects include nausea, vomiting, fever, chills, diarrhea, and headache.
-Misoprostol taken vaginally tends to have fewer gastrointestinal side effects.
-Nonsteroidal antiinflammatory medications such as ibuprofen reduce pain with medication abortion.
+Other adverse effects may include nausea, vomiting, fever, chills, diarrhea, headache, dizziness, warmth or hot flashes.
+When used inside the vagina, misoprostol tends to have fewer gastrointestinal side effects.
+Nonsteroidal anti-inflammatory medications such as ibuprofen reduce pain with medication abortion.